jdlib/JDBX/UserGuide.md

     qr.cols(1,3,7);              // columns 1,3,7, as Object[]
     qr.map();                    // returns a Map<String,Object>

-Now given this `QueryBuilder` API it is easy to create a function which obtains a `QueryResult` and return a complex value read from a result row:
+Now given this `QueryBuilder` API it is easy to create a function which obtains a `QueryResult` and returns a complex value read from a result row:

     public class City {